 “It was like Serbia”, I told my friend.
 And it was.
 I talked about how things went slower than what I am used to in western Europe and how open and welcoming the people were.
 It was indeed very similar to what I experienced on the Balkans, “plus the scent of coffee and incense in the air”.
-I said it with a smile but there was truth to it.
-The smell of buna and etan, coffee and incense, is something that brings back memories of my fieldwork in Hawassa, Ethiopia.
-I noticed that smell and sound is a factor that in a way defines the cityscape even more than architecture and urban planning.
-I was there to do research on religion and ethnicity.
-But on the back of my notebook, I listed some overall impressions of the city and its atmosphere, including what Maria El Halou calls the “neuro-architecture” of the city.
+I said it with a smile on my face but there was truth to it.
+The smell of buna and etan, coffee and incense, is something that brings back memories of my fieldwork.
+I noticed that smell and sound can, in a way, define the cityscape even more than architecture and urban planning.

-Smells and long term memory are closely related, yet when we talk about our experience in a foreign country or city, we rarely mention smells.
+I did fieldwork in Hawassa, Ethiopia to do research on religion and ethnicity.
+And on the back of my notebook, I listed some overall impressions of the city and its atmosphere, including what Maria El Halou calls the “neuro-architecture” of the city.
+Smells and long term memory are closely related (Quercia 2015: 2), yet when we talk about our experience in a foreign country or city, we rarely mention smells.
 Maybe it is so present that we don’t pay attention to it anymore.
 Or we simply forgot how to talk about smell.
-Humans can detect up to 1 trillion different smells, but when we talk about scent, our vocabulary seems not to be suited for describing it accurately.
-Our vocabulary is shaped by the topics we talk about and – at least English and German language – still need to develop that aspect when it comes to describing smells effectively.
+Humans can detect up to 1 trillion different smells, but when we talk about scent, it seems that our vocabulary is not suited for describing it accurately.
+Our vocabulary is shaped by the topics we talk about and – at least in the languages i speak – there seems to be a lack of expressions to describing smells effectively.

 There is a niche for that though.
 Marketing and anthropology already work together in that field.
 But research on senses are conducted mainly on visuals (“bias against sight”, Arantes 2014: 27) and – looking at the perfume industry – mostly concerned with creating positive smells or avoiding bad ones instead of understanding the nature of smell in itself (Moeran 2017).

 I put together my fieldnotes, enriched with some ethnographic inputs i got from people better versed in urban anthropology than I am, just to give this topic some kind of conclusion.
 And who knows, maybe this will inspire a young researcher who is trying to find their space in anthropology.

 - Arantes, Lydia Maria (2014): “Kulturanthropologie und Wahrnehmung.
 Zur Sinnlichkeit in Feld und Forschung”.
 In: Arantes, Lydia Maria and Elisa Rieger (eds.): Ethnographien der Sinne.
 Wahrnehmung und Methode in empirisch-kulturwissenschaftlichen Forschungen.
 Bielefeld: Transcript, 23-38.